htl-leonding-example/quarkus-mqtt-simulator/README.md

 # quarkus-mqtt-simulator project

+## Problem

+When using the smallrye-reactive-message implementation, there is the mqtt-topic fixed in an annotation.

+Sometimes you need dynamic topics (change topics at runtime)

+## Solution

+In the doc is stated, that it is possible to override the topic.

+In this example we use an emitter to emit messages.

+## Technology

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .